AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-12-09-Larval-size-and-symbiont-cell-density-from-Hawaii-2023-project.md

 - Remove as much Z-fix as possible from each tube and discard (~200 uL)
 - Add 200 uL of DI water
-- Homogenize with Tissue Tearer homogenizer
+- Homogenize with tube pestle
 - Centrifuge for 3 minutes at 3,500rcf
 - Remove the liquid host fraction and discard (this sample was fixed, so we are not able to keep it for any other assays)
 - Centrifuge again for 3 min at 3,500rcf and remove supernatant